 We also have a designated Disabled Liaison Officer, (DLO) to supporters with disabilities who may need assistance.
 Lincoln City’s Disabled Liaison Officer is Heidi Langham.
 We have also implemented the Picture Exchange Communication System (PECS) around the stadium.
 There will also be packs available through the Disability Liaison Officer (DLO) , that can be borrowed for use on a matchday, that include grids that aid conversation about the game, these can be pre-booked by e-mailing dlo@theredimps.com prior to a matchday, or by asking the DLO or a Supporter Liaison Officer (SLO) upon arrival at the ground.
 There is only a limited number of these available so pre-booking is advisable to avoid disappointment.

-For all supporter queries, contact SLO@theredimps.com
+For all supporter queries, contact SLO@theredimps.com.
 Any supporters with disabilities who have any queries, should contact dlo@theredimps.com

 Facilities for Disabled Supporters